Order by phone:

 The easiest way to check this is by using our comparison table.
 This will clearly show you if you have to pay a set-up fee.
 Providers often waive set-up fees as a special promotion.
 You can also search through these broadband packages with no up-front cost.

-• How long will it take to change broadband provider?
+• How long will it take to switch my broadband?

 A broadband switchover normally now takes a few days.
 But everyone's circumstances will be different.
 It may depend on whether you need an engineer visit.
 Your new provider will be able to provide a clearer timeline once the switch starts.